GSS-Cogs/trace-flowchart-example/README.md

 # Concept

-We want to log out information via the TransformTrace class to inform an interactive breakdown/view of what data has been captures, from where and what post prossesing has taken place.
+We want to log out information via the TransformTrace class to inform an interactive breakdown/view of what data has been extracted, from where and what post prossesing has taken place.

 What I'm trying to do is capture a simple overview with optional complexity (and have it created automatically).